 Once the probate valuation is established, then HMRC can calculate how much inheritance tax needs to be paid.

 Sometimes personal or commercial disputes which end up in the courts require a property valuation.
 For example, if a couple are divorcing, or splitting up, the courts need to valuation to determine how the assets should be divided up.
 Litigation is also carried out for business reasons – if one partner wants to buy out another’s interest in a company, you may need a professional valuation to determine the value of any premises.

 Although we always prefer to settle disputes by negotiation, we can supply independent property valuations directly to the court, tribunal or hearing.
 We are also highly experienced in offering expert witness valuations, and we have given evidence either in person or in writing on many occasions.

 Capital gains tax applies whenever you sell a property for more than you paid for it.
 Normally this is automatically calculated from the sale price.

 However, you might need a professional valuation if you ever sell the home or business premises for less than its market value.
 For example, you might want to pass it on to a family member or friend.

 Companies are required to submit annual accounts at the end of every financial year.
 Copies need to be sent to any shareholders and HMRC as well as Companies House.
 Any property, assuming that it is owned rather than leased, requires an independent valuation as it needs to be included on the balance sheet as an asset.

 Sometimes property valuations are carried out in advance of a potential sale, or if the company needs to raise finance from a bank or other financial institution.

 Maunder Taylor provide property valuations across London and Hertfordshire.
-Members of our team are Chartered Surveyors registered with the RICS, so you can be sure that you can rely on us for professional, impartial advice.
+Members of our team are chartered surveyors are registered with the RICS so you can be sure you can rely on us for professional, impartial advice.